cwi-dis/cwipc/readme.md

 The simplest way to install cwipc is through a prebuilt installer.
 This will install everything in the standard location, and it allows running the command line tools as well as developing C, C++, Python or Unity programs that use the cwipc library.

 After installation, run `cwipc_view --synthetic` from a shell (terminal window, command prompt).
 It should show you a window with a rotating synthetic point cloud if everything is installed correctly.
 There is also a command line utility `cwipc_check` that will test that all third-party requirements have been installed correctly.
-Especially on Windows this can be very helpful.
+Especially on Windows this can be very helpful (see below).

 See below if you want to install to a different location, or if you want to modify cwipc itself and build it from source.